polyadic/funcky-lexer/README.md

 The `Peek` function does not advance the position, to advance the `Position` there are the `Retain()` and `Discard()` methods.

-* Retain() will advance the `Position` and add the current character at the end of `CurrentToken`.
+* `Retain()` will advance the `Position` and add the current character at the end of `CurrentToken`.
-* Discard() will only advance the `Position` and discard the current character.
+* `Discard()` will only advance the `Position` and discard the current character.

 Sometimes you want to start over with the `CurrentToken`, in that case use `Clear()`.

-you can look at the underlying absolute `Position` if you want, but it usually is not necessary.
+You can look at the underlying absolute `Position` if you want, but it is usually not necessary.

-At the end you have to build a lexeme, a lexeme is the token you are constructing ant the position information (Start, End, Line etc.).
+At the end you have to build a lexeme, a lexeme is the token you are constructing and the position information (Start, End, Line etc.).

 The `Build(IToken token)` method on the `ILexemeBuilder` will construct everything for you, you just have to create the Token and return the Lexeme.

 ### Example for ILexemeBuilder

-Here we have a realistic more complex example where we want to create NumberToken which represent a floating point number.
+Here we have a realistic more complex example where we want to create a `NumberToken` which represent a floating point number.

 ```cs
 private static Lexeme ScanNumber(ILexemeBuilder builder)